Stoll Keenon Ogden PLLC | Advertising Material

 Hannah joined Stoll Keenon Ogden in 2017, when the firm merged with Bamberger, Foreman, Oswald & Hahn.
 She is a part of the Trusts & Estates and Business Services groups, where she helps clients plan for their small businesses and individual futures.
 Hannah also handles more immediate cases related to guardianship matters for the firm’s Family Law practice group.

 Trusts & Estates: Hannah creates estate plans that allow clients to provide for themselves and loved ones in the event of life-changing circumstances.
-Depending on a client’s expectations and needs, she develops strategies that include trusts, durable powers of attorney, wills and advance health care directives (living wills).
+Depending on a client’s expectations and needs, she develops strategies to help clients plan for disposition of assets at death, management of assets and health care decisions during life upon incapacity, as well as protecting assets from creditors, taxing authorities, and the cost of long-term care expenses.
+Hannah also represents families in the post-death administration of trusts and estates.

 Business Services: Hannah’s focus is helping clients form and maintain their businesses.
 Drawing on her understanding of organizational structures and tax regulations, she assists clients in choosing the best entity to fit their specific needs.
-For nonprofit organizations, she provides guidance on how to navigate the process of obtaining 501(c)(3) status.
+In addition to helping clients form their businesses, Hannah helps business owners establish succession plans that allow an orderly transition of ownership and management to the next generation.